THE BOY WHO LIVED

 While watching the evening news, it mentioned the oddities of the owl sightings today, but they brush past it and go to the news with Ted.

 “Ted?”
 Remus asked, interested.
 “Don’t suppose it’s Ted Tonks?
 He’s a muggle born who works for a news company if I remember correctly.”

 “Could be,” Lily shrugged.
 “They didn’t describe him.
 How should we know?”

-Next are reports of shooting stars, but they brush past that with a joke about Bonfire night, and the weather man instead insists there would be rain that night.
+Next are reports of shooting stars, but they get past that with a joke about Bonfire night and the weather man instead insists there would be rain that night.

 After all these odd incidents, Mr. Dursley finally brings up the question of whether Mrs. Dursley had heard from her sister.
 She immediately gets defensive, which Mr. Dursley doesn’t blame her for, since they normally pretended she didn’t even have a sister.